zouzias/microgbt/README.md

 ```
 ## Goals

-The main goal of the project is to be educational and to provide a minimalistic codebase to allow experimentation with Gradient Boosting Trees.
+The main goal of the project is to be educational and provide a minimalistic codebase that allows experimentation with Gradient Boosting Trees.

 ## Features